Horbenkodev/hugo-blog/content/posts/how-to-build-a-travel-app-that-wins-customer-loyalty/index.md

 ---
 title: How to Build a Travel App That Wins Customer Loyalty
+breadcrumbs: Create a Travel Application
+draft: false
-publishDate: '2018-08-10T00:00:00Z'
+publishDate: 2018-08-10T00:00:00Z
-authors: []
+image: Travel-app-trends.jpg
+og_image: Travel_app_trends.jpg
 description: Travelers want to focus on enjoying their trip, not getting bogged down by planning the details.
 With predictions of 280 million households travelling internationally at least once a year by 2025, there is a strong growth in apps to support users along every step.
-image: Travel-app-trends.jpg
-og_image: Travel_app_trends.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - mobile-development-team
+categories:
+  - app-ideas
 industries:
   - travel
-categories: []
 ---
 Travelers want to focus on enjoying their trip, not getting bogged down by planning the details.
 With predictions of <a href="https://www.lonelyplanet.com/articles/international-travel-increase-next-decade" target="_blank">280 million households</a> travelling internationally at least once a year by 2025, there is a strong growth in apps to support users along every step.